skip to Main Content

 • Deprivation of proper nutrients can lead to injury of brain structures.
 Evidence shows that diets high in refined sugars (the “added sugars” on nutrition labels) are correlated with more impaired brain function compared to diets with natural sugars (found mostly in fruits, vegetables, and dairy).

-• An example of an essential nutrient that keeps your brain healthy is omega-3 fatty acids, which fish is a great source of.
+• An example of an essential nutrient that keeps your brain healthy is omega-3 fatty acids, which fish is a major source of.

 • A poor diet can lead to lower mood and energy and may make you more susceptible to conditions, such as depression, liver disease, dementia, and certain types of cancer.

-• A healthy diet can lead to improved gut health, decreased inflammation, and a greater amount of nutrients to support the body’s functions, and can leave you in anoverall better mood.
+• A healthy diet can lead to improved gut health, decreased inflammation, and a greater amount of nutrients to support the body’s functions and leave you in an overall better mood.

 • Goals

-• It is recommended to follow the Mediterranean Diet, as closely as possible.
+• Follow a Mediterranean style diet, as closely as possible.

-• Eat red meat at most 2x a week, eat fish more than 2x a week, eat a lot of veggies, fruits, nuts, and as little as possible processed foods and sweets.
+• Eat red meat at most twice a week, eat fish more than twice a week, eat veggies, fruits, nuts, and as little as possible processed foods and sweets.

-• Setting small goals is a great way to slowly change your diet so that your habits, food intake, and lifestyle more closely adheres to the Mediterranean.
+• Setting small goals is a fantastic way to slowly change your diet so that your habits, food intake, and lifestyle more closely adheres to the Mediterranean diet style.

-• Slow changes are a better way to maintain the diet as a part of your lifestyle.
+• Slow changes tend to be a better way to maintain healthy eating as a part of your lifestyle.

-• Rapidly changing to a “stricter” diet will more quickly lead to burn-out, and not be beneficial to developing the diet as a lifestyle.
+• Rapidly changing to a “stricter” diet will more quickly lead to burn-out, and not be beneficial to sticking to a healthy diet.

 Purpose in Life